 Magic is a complicated and fickle thing.
 While it holds tremendous power and untapped potential for those willing and able to access it, it can also prove overwhelming and dangerously difficult to control.
 To aid the untrained and uninitiated in learning the processes of magic, the Cult of Thoth long ago created a unified system of magic and its permutations.
 While this system has been renamed, modified, and adapted many times since its inception (most notably into two different "systems of magic" to differentiate the Atlantean and Councilate approaches) the fundamental structure has remained unchanged.

-Functionally, when making a Mage character a player should choose their Mage's ability from the trees below.
+Functionally, when making a Mage character a player should choose their Mage's abilities from the trees below.
 At creation, the player should only choose from the "schools" that are available to their chosen Society.
 This is to ensure that things remain simple and logical during the creation process, but theoretically any Mage is capable of learning any/all spells (and more) listed here.
 However, to represent the training and specialization of each Society (and the sort of Magi they attract) a Mage must master at least one School associated with their Society before exploring schools outside of your Society’s specialties.

 Note: Mastery of a School requires all three non-Master level spells be learned before the Master Level can be taken.
 For example: To take the Avatar spell in Elementalism one must first learn Call the Elements, Cloak of Elements, and Shape the Elements.